botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 <input form=comment-form name=tags value='a");alert(document.getElementsByClassName("navbar-brand")[0].innerText)//'>
 ```

->This target is exploited by constructing an HTML injection that clobbers a variable named `share_button`, see `source code` below and uses XSS code above.
-The content is reflected on the page, then using `meta http-equiv` tag to refresh page after 1 second result in redirecting to `/edit`.
+>This target is exploited by constructing an HTML injection that clobbers a variable named `share_button`, see `source code` below and uses HTML code above.
+The content is reflected on the page, then using this reflection enable page redirection to victim `/edit` page with the use of the `meta http-equiv` tag to refresh page after 1 second result in redirection.

 ![clobbering javascript variable](images/clobbering5.png)